ZFarnworth/README_Generator/README.md

-# node README file generating command line app.
+# ReadMe Generator

 ## Description

-An application built with Node and the NPM inquirer, Built to quickly create readme files by creating the markdown.
+This tool creates a README file for projects.
+It uses inquirer to take inputs from the command line and creates a nicely looking readme with a table of contents.

 ## Table of Contents (Optional)